 In the district of Buenaventura, located in the Southwest of Colombia, most of the population lives in poverty.
 In order to cope with unemployment, alarming poverty rates and try to improve their living conditions, a significant part of Buenaventura’s inhabitants resorts to the creation of micro-enterprises.
 Many of them are owned by people with minimal schooling, who generally do not have enough assets or working capital, whose businesses lack an administrative structure, depend on usurious credit, and have multiple intermediaries in their distribution channels.

-Given the importance of micro-entrepreneurship to contribute to the local family economy and to jobs creation, the Fundación Carvajal has designed a programme called Business Strengthening.
-The programme provides targeted training covering key commercial disciplines, ranging from finance, administration and marketing, to sales and productivity.
-It aims at strengthening the business and financial skills of local entrepreneurs, thereby upgrading their living conditions and promoting the sustainable growth of their productive unit.
+Given the importance of micro-entrepreneurship to contribute to the local family economy and to jobs' creation, Fundación Carvajal has designed a Business Strengthening Programme targeted on the needs of micro-entrepreneurs.
+The programme provides training covering key commercial disciplines, ranging from finance, administration and marketing, to sales and productivity.
+It aims to strengthen the business and financial skills of local micro-entrepreneurs, thereby upgrading their living conditions and promoting the sustainable growth of their productive unit.

 “I learned how to manage the business, how to use money, how to make the business grow.
 Computing classes were very important, I learned how to make an invoice in Excel and use Word to make announcements,” says ice-cream shop owner Darlyn Caicedo.